Simicart/storelocator-module-pwa-studio/README.md

 ```
 ### 4. Modify package.json

-Modify the dependencies of your project to add Shop By Brand extension.
+Modify the dependencies of your project to add Store Locator extension.

 ```
   "dependencies": {